Mosaic Gallery Page 1

 Steal Your Face Blotter

 The first design in my blotter acid series.
 It seems I made no attempt to follow the Roman rules on this one.
 The tesserae size is inconsistent, no line splitting or outlines.
 This is based on a picture I found on the internet of an actual piece of blotter acid.
 My attempt at the perforations aren't very pleasing but I felt they are required to represent the original.
 I used the same hybrid indirect method which I use exclusively now because I don't enjoy the direct method.
-The Kismit glass and Cinca porcelain tesserae are glued to a 6 inch square GoBoard mounted in a sapele frame.
-I spent approximately 18 hour laying out the tesserae.

 Musical Notes Blotter

 The second design in my blotter acid series.
 Once again the Roman rules didn't seem to be appropriate because of the need for narrow lines and the round parts of the notes.
 The background is inconsistent and my cutting skills a suspect.
 I actually dropped a hit of this in 1984 before a Dead show at the SPAC in Saratoga Springs.
-All Cinca tesserae in a 6 inch square red oak frame.
-This was a 21 hour effort.

 Sorcerers Apprentice Blotter